Logic and Computation through the Lens of Semirings: Introduction

-\ourpar{Organisation} In Section~\ref{BSS}, we generalize the BSS-model from the reals to a wide variety of semirings and show how classical computations can be simulated on such a machine.
+\ourpar{Organisation} In Section~\ref{BSS}, we generalize the BSS model from the reals to a wide variety of semirings, define the $K$-Turing machine model, and show how classical computations can be simulated on such machines.
 In Section~\ref{Circuits}, we go through the basic definitions regarding arithmetic circuits over a semiring.
 In Section~\ref{logic}, we define the semiring interpretation of first-order formulas.
-In Section~\ref{results}, we characterize the complexity of model checking and the data complexity of first-order logic over a semiring $K$ in terms of a generalization of BSS-machines and in Section~\ref{circ} we give a characterization via arithmetic circuits defined over~$K$.
+In Section~\ref{results}, we characterize the complexity of model checking and the data complexity of first-order logic over a semiring $K$ in terms of a generalization of BSS machines and in Section~\ref{circ} we give a characterization via arithmetic circuits defined over~$K$.